jdrichardsappacad/week14-react-learning-objectives/learning-objectives-filled.md

     ```

 18. **Use the useEffect hook to trigger an operation as a result of a side effect.**<br/>
     useEffect is a function that takes two arguments, a callback function and a dependency array.
 The callback function is the 'effect'.
-The dependency array deligates when the useEffect function will be invoked based on state and/or props.
+The dependency array delegates when the useEffect function will be invoked based on state and/or props.

-    By using the useEffect Hook, you tell React that your component needs to do something after render.
+    By using the useEffect Hook, you tell React that your component needs to do something **after** render.
 React will remember the function you passed (referred to as "the effect"), and call it later after performing the DOM updates.

     We use useEffect to control our side-effects.
-Side effects include, manually touching the DOM, timers, data fetching, subscriptions.
+Side effects include, manually touching the DOM, timers, data fetching, subscriptions, etc.

     ```js
     import { useEffect } from 'react';